 3. Warmth-to-Weight: Tie

 We put it all together here with the warmth-to-weight ratio, which is the best way to measure the efficiency of a sleeping bag or quilt.
 As we’ve mentioned above, this can be a tough comparison to make, as measuring warmth is not an exact science.
-To get the most accurate comparison, we’ll look at the Zpacks Solo Quilt and Full Zip Sleeping Bag, both of which are rated to 20 degrees.
-Both contain 13.7 ounces of down, but the quilt has an all-in weight of 19.1 ounces, whereas the sleeping bag comes in at 21.4 ounces.
-In this case, though, remember that the quilt is not quite as warm—it has the same dimensions and fill weight but no zipper.
-On the other hand, the REI Magma bag and Magma Trail quilt mentioned above have identical temperature ratings and almost identical weights (the bag is 0.8 ounces heavier).
+To get the most accurate comparison, we’ll look at Zpacks' Solo Quilt and Full Zip Sleeping Bag, both of which are rated to 20 degrees.
+Both contain 13.7 ounces of down and have the same dimensions, but the quilt has an all-in weight of 1 pound 3.1 ounces, while the sleeping bag comes in at 1 pound 5.4 ounces.
+Looking at the numbers alone, the quilt is the clear winner in terms of warmth for the weight (it has the same amount of down for over 2 oz. less), but remember that the zipperless design can be drafty.
+If drafts weren’t an issue (and for many they might not be), the quilt would get the clear edge, but unfortunately the formula is not entirely black and white.

 In the end, you’ll want to check the individual specs of each bag or quilt to determine if it has a competitive warmth-to-weight ratio.
-Some bags will be more competitive than quilts, and vice versa.
-But if you remember anything from this article, have it be this: weight is not the only determining factor that will help you choose between a sleeping bag and quilt—nor should it necessarily be the first.
-Below are other important distinctions which are worth considering.
+Some bags will be more efficient than quilts and vice versa.
+But if you remember anything from this article, let it be this: weight is not the only determining factor that will help you choose between a sleeping bag and quilt—nor should it necessarily be the first.
+Below are other important distinctions that are worth considering.

 On the other hand, a quilt can be a fantastic, lightweight choice for temperature regulation on all but the coldest nights.
 In balmy weather, simply drape the quilt on top of your body, which offers ventilation on par with a cozy down blanket.
 And when the mercury drops, a quilt with sleeping pad attachments will allow you to cinch your bag close to your body (a là a sleeping bag).
 Keep in mind that you don’t get this level of temperature regulation with an uber-lightweight “top quilt” (no pad attachment or rear closure).
 And as we’ve mentioned above, when you really want to batten down the hatches, a quilt can’t truly compete with the draft protection of a sleeping bag.